SixArm/unix-shell-script-kit/README.md

 ### Loop

-Loop: a process has detected an infinite loop, so is aborting.
+A process has detected an infinite loop, so is aborting.

 Akin to HTTP status code 508 Loop Detected.